mathieuaubry/seeing3Dchairs/README.md

 ### ACKNOWLEDGMENTS:

-The functions features.cc and bboverlap.m  are derived from Ross Girshick and Pedro Felzenswalb implementation available on https://github.com/rbgirshick/voc-dpm
+The functions features.cc and bboverlap.m have been adapted from Ross Girshick's and Pedro Felzenswalb's implementation available at https://github.com/rbgirshick/voc-dpm